elelel/ares/doc/install_windows.md

 git clone https://github.com/jtv/libpqxx
 ```

-The instructions for compiling libpqxx can be found in win32/INSTALL.txt file but may
+Instructions for compiling libpqxx can be found in win32/INSTALL.txt file but may
 be outdated.
 Here's a quick overview of the process.